-If you're going to take on the challenge of keeping chameleons, you have to feed him the right diet to keep him healthy.
-Find out how to feed your pet from juvenile to adult.
+If you're going to take on the challenge of keeping chameleons, you have to feed them a specific chameleon diet to keep them healthy.
+Find out what chameleons can eat from the juvenile stage to adulthood.

 Captive Chameleon Diet

-According to Avian and Exotic Animal Care + Hospital, chameleons are mainly insect eaters, but many, especially veiled chameleons, will accept some leafy greens like collard greens, kale, mustard greens, and dandelion greens.
+According to Avian and Exotic Animal Care + Hospital, chameleons are mainly insect eaters, but many, especially veiled chameleons, will eat some leafy greens like collard greens, kale, mustard greens, and dandelion greens.
 Some adult chameleons will even accept the occasional pinkie mouse.
 You can feed your chameleon a varied diet of the following: